Nicolaus Kleinenberg

 He studied at the University of Jena under Ernst Haeckel, obtaining his doctorate for studies of embryo cleavage in Hydra.
 His later work Hydra - Eine anatomisch-entwicklungsgeschichtliche untersuchung, in English "An anatomical-evolutionary investigation of Hydra" (Leipzig, Wilhelm Engelmann, 1872) is a classic, still quoted monograph which has implications for evolution theory.

+He obtained an appointment at the University of Messina in 1882, from which he was transferred to Palermo.
+In 1888 he was appointed a member of the "Commissione consultiva per la pesca," to which, in addition to his scientific knowledge, he brought a large amount of practical information acquired by continual intercourse with fishermen.

 Kleinenberg was a close friend of Anton Dohrn, helping him to found the marine station at Messina, where he was professor.
 He worked with Ilya Ilyich Mechnikov and Rudolf Ludwig Karl Virchow on their visits to Messina.
 Kleinenberg and Hugo Eisig were the first assistants at Stazione Zoologica in Naples.